Sourcemap Explorer

 Can the theme be renamed from its slug?

-Yes — site owners sometimes rename the theme folder.
-In that case the slug you see won't match the public wordpress.org listing, but `style.css` will still have the real name in its header.
+Yes — site owners sometimes rename the theme folder to obscure the underlying theme.
+In that case the slug you see won't match the public wordpress.org listing, but `style.css` will still have the real `Theme Name:` in its header.
+The rename only affects the directory; it does not change the metadata file unless someone also went in and edited it manually.

 What if the theme is a custom build?

-The slug will be specific to that site (often matching the agency or client name).
-You can still read `style.css` for metadata, and the page builder used (check plugins) tells you more about the architecture.
+The slug will be specific to that site, often matching the agency or client name.
+You can still read `style.css` for metadata — the `Author:` and `Author URI:` lines often tell you which agency built it, and the `Description:` field sometimes carries useful context.
+Then check the page builder used (Elementor, Bricks, GeneratePress + GenerateBlocks, custom block theme) to understand the architecture.

 Related